-There was also a bat flying around a bat, a friend of mine in a mine and a man with a bow bowing to an audience.
+There was also a bat flying around a bat and a man with a bow bowing to an audience.

-Welcome to the Polysemy (when a single word or phrase has multiple meanings) Fair where nothing is what it seems, and words get crazy different meanings just for the sake of fun.
+Welcome to the Polysemy (when a single word or phrase has multiple meanings) Fair.
+Nothing is what it seems, and words get crazy different meanings just for the sake of fun.

 What Are Homophones, Homographs and Homonyms?

 Homophones, homographs and homonyms are part of our daily life, regardless of what your mother language is.

 Homophones are words that sound the same but have different meanings.

 When you say “I have only one eye,” the words I and eye sound exactly the same, but they obviously have different meanings.

 The same happens with words such as break and brake, here and hear or hour and our, just to give you a few examples.